nus-cs2113-AY2223S2/tp/docs/team/jeraldgau.md

 - Justification: Duck is an improved version of the Duke bot, building upon the pre-existing functionality of Duke with enhanced features like date/time tracking, as well as a new school class scheduler.
 As such, it made sense to reuse code from the iP and add in features from there.

 ### New Feature: Implementation of the ```SchoolClass``` Task
-- Added a new Task class called SchoolClass, which are added to a separate list from the other tasks to facilitate schedule tracking.
 - Makes use of the jave.time package for registering valid start/end timings, as well as java.time.DayOfWeek to register valid days in a week.
 This facilitates the time tracking feature.
 - Revamped how saving and loading from savefile works from the iP base code, in order to account for the new SchoolClass Task.
 The saving and loading of task priorities was also tweaked in order for it to work with adding SchoolClasses to the savefile.

 ### New Feature: Class schedule with automatic time tracking